 That’s why we have to dig deeper and figure out what really is protein how to manage to eat enough to avoid further imbalances in our organism.

 What is protein and why it’s important in our diet?

 Proteins are body’s building “bricks.”
-Most our body organs are built on protein such as muscle, skin, bones and others.
+Most our body organs are built of protein such as muscle, skin, bones, and others.
 The digestive process, immune system, blood are all based on protein to work properly.
 Even hormones, antibodies, enzymes are proteins.
 Your body uses protein to build or repair body tissues

 Imagine that your body is a car that needs fuel to work.
 So, for your body, that fuel is protein.
 Protein is a macronutrient along with carbohydrates and fat.